On this page:

 - site tenants, before they sign the site agreement.

 Site tenants and residents who believe a rule is unreasonable may apply to VCAT to hear the matter.
-The tribunal may decide that the rule is unfair and ask you to amend or remove it; or it may find that the rule is reasonable and that it can stay in force.
+VCAT may decide that the rule is unfair and ask you to amend or remove it; or it may find that the rule is reasonable and that it can stay in force.

 You must ensure that the park rules are applied fairly and consistently.

 Resolving any repair or maintenance issues quickly can help you avoid disputes.
+You must keep rented sites in good repair, including any structures or fixtures you own.

 It is important to communicate all information about repairs in writing and keep copies of all letters, forms and reports.